MylieMudaliyar/AdClick_Prediction_CaseStudy/README.md

 ## The Business Problem

 Digital advertising operates on probability.
 Every time an ad is served, the platform is making a bet: *will this user engage?* Serving ads to users who won't click wastes budget.
 Missing users who would have clicked loses revenue.
-A well-calibrated click prediction model sits at the center of this trade-off — and the difference between a 0.5 decision threshold and an optimized one can be measured directly in campaign P&L.
+A well-calibrated click prediction model sits at the center of this trade-off, and the difference between a 0.5 decision threshold and an optimized one can be measured directly in campaign P&L.

 **Dataset:** 1,000 users with demographic, behavioral, and contextual features.
 Binary target: `Clicked on Ad` (1 = clicked, 0 = did not click).